zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver01.md

 3. Repeat the following steps for each retrieved name server IP.

-3. Send the three A queries over UDP.
+   1. Send the three A queries over UDP.

-4. If the name server does not respond with a to a query with a DNS response, then emit *[NO_RESPONSE]*.
+   2. If the name server does not respond with a to a query with a DNS response, then emit *[NO_RESPONSE]*.

-5. If the name server sends a response with the RA flag set, then emit *[IS_A_RECURSOR]*.
+   3. If the response comes with the RA flag set, then emit *[IS_A_RECURSOR]*.

-6. If the server responds with the RCODE NXDOMAIN in all DNS responses then emit *[IS_A_RECURSOR]*.
+   4. If the RCODE is NXDOMAIN in all DNS responses then emit *[IS_A_RECURSOR]*.

-7. If no message has been emitted for the server, then emit *[NO_RECURSOR]*.
+   5. If no message has been emitted for the server, then emit *[NO_RECURSOR]*.

 ## Outcome(s)